 A first therapy session can feel daunting and even a bit scary, but it's an essential step towards getting the help you need to support your mental health and well-being when you're facing challenges that you can't resolve on your own.

-Finding a therapist who resonates with you and who helps you create realistic and achievable expectaions and goals, whilst approaching the process with an open mind can help make it a positive and productive experience.
+Finding a therapist who resonates with you and who helps you create realistic and achievable expectations and goals, whilst approaching the process with an open mind can help make it a positive and productive experience.